nanoframework/nanoframework.github.io/content/getting-started-guides/trouble-shooting-guide.md

 ## nanoff ends with Ennnn error

-- Update your copy of the nanoff tool using the command
+- Update your copy of the `nanoff` tool using the command

     ```console
     dotnet tool update nanoff --global
     ```

+- Run `nanoff` again, this time with detailed output messages by adding `-v diag` at the end.
+This will output verbose messages on the progress of the tool execution, hopefully detailing what could be wrong.
+- Make sure you have the latest drivers of the serial devices connected.
+Check the driver manufacturer website as not all of them make available the latest versions through Windows Update.
-- Check permissions for the cache folders at [username]\.nanoFramework.
+- Check permissions for the cache folders at [username]\\.nanoFramework.
 Deleting the cache files can sometimes fix problems.
 - Like the **Device Explorer** the flash utility depends on serial/COM drivers for most devices.
 Check that USB cables are not power-only cables (i.e. no signal wires), and that you are using the most recent USB drivers.
-- The native flash utilities for each device are include with the nanoff utility.
-Install and test that the manufacturer utility for your device works and is not missing something like MSVC redistributable dlls.